SamCarlberg/colorburst-js/README.md

 Colorburst renders about 30,000-60,000 pixels per second on a 2020 M1 Macbook Air, depending on image resolution.
 Higher resolutions render at a slower rate.
 Aspect ratios near 1 also render slower due to a large boundary existing for more time during processing (eg 4096x4096 renders nearly twice as slowly as 16384x1024, despite having the same number of pixels).

+Chromium-based browsers such as Chrome and Edge are recommended for faster processing times.

 #### Common Render Times

 | Resolution | Pixel Count | Approximate Render Time |